Sherlock Holmes pastiches: Film

-Sherlock Holmes also inspired Satyajit Ray, an Indian film maker, to create the character Pradosh Mitter.
+Sherlock Holmes also inspired Satyajit Ray to create the character Pradosh Mitter.
 Mitter, affectionately called Feluda, was immensely popular in Bengal.
 Feluda used the method of deduction to solve his cases, most of which were set in Calcutta.
 Ray even made some movies with Feluda as hero, including Sonar Kella (The Golden Fortress).
 Additionally, the Bengali writer Saradindu Bandyopadhyay also had a detective named Byomkesh Bakshi, which had some resemblance to Doyle's Holmes.
 In many ways Bakshi was different from the "drug-addict" bachelor image that Holmes had.
 Bakshi was married and had few addictions except that of a cigarette.
 In many ways, Byomkesh's character was distinctly different from that of Holmes.
 However both used deductions and were astute observers.
 In their character portrayal though the biggest difference lies.
 The frequently brooding trait in Holmes' character was not found in the cheerful portrayal of Byomkesh Bakshi.
 The adventures of Bakshi was later developed into a television series that was aired in Doordarshan, India's premier TV channel during those times, in the early 1990s.
 The series featuring Rajit Kapoor as Byomkesh Bakshi, telecast on the Doordarshan, inspired a lot of Indians to read the works of Sir Arthur Conan Doyle and re-read the works of Saradindu Bandyopadhyay.